Ncorpi$\mathcal{O}$N : A $\mathcal{O}(N)$ software for N-body integration in collisional and fragmenting systems: Acknowledgements

 \section{Acknowledgements}

-Author J.C. thanks Walter Dehnen for helpful transatlantic discussions about the intricacies of FalcON algorithm.
+J\'er\'emy Couturier thanks Walter Dehnen for helpful transatlantic discussions about the intricacies of FalcON algorithm as well as Hanno Rein for help with REBOUND.
 This work was partly supported by NASA grants 80NSSC19K0514 and 80NSSC21K1184.
 Partial funding was also provided by the Center for Matter at Atomic Pressures (CMAP), the National Science Foundation (NSF) Physics Frontier Center under Award PHY-2020249, and EAR-2237730 by NSF.
 Any opinions, findings, conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect those of the National Science Foundation.
 This work was also supported in part by the Alfred P. Sloan Foundation under grant number G202114194.